 Sacral segments have great prognostic significance for recovery as well as bowel and bladder management.
 Careful examination of perianal sensation, deep anal pressure, tone, and voluntary anal contraction is important but not usually possible in younger children and has to be considered for each child as the information may be extremely unreliable.
+If being assessed it should be assessed by the most senior clinician available and only when indicated for formal neurological assessment.
 If not performed the reason for this should be documented for each individual.

 Spinal surgery may be contemplated.
-If spinal surgery is undertaken the ASIA Chart must be carefully completed both prior to surgery and post-operatively.
+If spinal surgery is undertaken the ISNCSCI score must be carefully completed both prior to surgery and post-operatively.
 Remember this is, however, less reliable in the presence of spinal shock.